bloomreach/web-code-samples/examples/visual-search/README.md

-# Bloomreach - Search example
+# Bloomreach - Visual search example

 This example demonstrates how to setup Bloomreach's visual search feature.
 See `config.ts` file to configure it to run for your account and catalog